All Episodes

 Well, some people don't, but then you've got to realize something.

-If everybody's out there buying delegates, don't forget Trump has Marilago.
+If everybody's out there buying delegates, don't forget, Trump has mar-a-lago.

-I mean, if you're going to wine and dine delegates, Trump's got Trump force one.
+I mean, if you're going to whine and dine delegates, Trump's got Trump Force One.

 Look, the anti-establishment movement is real.

-It's a lot of people, but it it if it doesn't succeed in in making great, great inroads in the establishment this time around, it's going to be a long time before it happens again.
+It's a lot of people, but if it doesn't succeed in making great, great inroads in the establishment this time around, it's going to be a long time before it happens again.

 Because right now, people are in a life and death struggle over their identity, their self-worth, and any number of other things.

-Let's go back to the audio sound bites here as we continue with what happened over the weekend, back to Fox and Friends.
+Let's go back to the audio soundbites here as we continue with what happened over the weekend.

-Uh, you know, these these uh people of Boston Globe that did this fake news story on you, this fake issue of the how rotten things are gonna be one year from now if you're elected.
+Steve Doocy said to Donald Trump, you know, these people of the Boston Globe that did this fake news story on you, this fake issue of the talk about how rotten things are going to be one year from now if you're elected.

 They say they wanted to start a conversation.